 For further information about the course, enrolment procedures, closing dates and other administrative issues please contact Student Central on:

-The course is a two-year, full-time course comprising 15 core units and an elective.
+The course is a two-year, full-time course comprising of core units in social work.
 Core units include an introduction to social work contexts, direct practice with individuals and groups, community development, theories of social work practice, ethical issues, social policy and research methods.
 Students will undertake two practicums involving contact with clients, and in social policy, advocacy and research roles.

 The course includes four integrative five-day intensive blocks where you will share your knowledge and experience and develop new practice skills with fellow students.